 Looking for a hospital bag checklist?
-For a first time mom, I was SUCH a slacker when it came to packing my hospital bag for labor.
-I was lucky I didn’t go into labor a few weeks early, because I would not have been prepared!
+As a first time mom, I was SUCH a slacker when it came to packing my hospital bag for labor.
+I was lucky I didn’t go into labor a few weeks early because I would not have been prepared!

 For my second birth, I wanted to be way more organized and thoughtful about my hospital bag situation.
-I created a whole hospital bag highlight over on my Instagram with the details if you learn better via video.
+As a result, I put together an awesome Printable Hospital Bag Checklist that you can download for FREE by filling out the form below!!

-But for those that want an article to reference, I also put all that info here!
-The long and short of it is that I’m a BIG fan of packing individual bags for labor, recovery, dad, and baby.
+The long and short of it is that I’m a BIG fan of packing individual bags for labor, recovery, partner, and baby.
 This keeps everything so much more organized.

 Hospital bag checklist for mom

-When it comes to packing your own bag, I really liked packing up all my stuff into two separate bags (well, technically a smaller bag within a bigger bag).
-One for labor and delivery and one for postpartum.
+I mentioned this above but I’ll say it again.
+I really liked packing up all my stuff into two separate bags (well, technically a smaller bag within a bigger bag).
+One for labor and one for postpartum.
 This way, my husband didn’t have to root through (and dishevel) a million extra items to find something I wanted while laboring.

 It also meant that my postpartum bag was nice and organized and ready to go for the second half of our hospital stay.
 While this isn’t essential I really liked the way this worked out.